People's Revolutionary Government: Revolution of 1979

 The executives of Sir Eric Gairy's regime were, for the most part, easily captured; only Gairy's right-hand man, Derek Knight, managed to flee the country aboard a canoe.
-The insurrection resulted in only two deaths – a senior officer shot dead while drawing his weapon, as well as a police officer.
+The insurrection resulted in only two deaths—a senior officer shot dead while drawing his weapon, as well as a police officer.
 At four o'clock in the afternoon, the revolutionaries took control of the country.

 The NJM revolution immediately received broad support from the population, the majority of whom were tired of Gairy's abuses.
 In the villages, women prepared food for the insurgents; many young people joined the men of the new revolutionary army to carry out patrols.
 The takeover of the radio by the insurgents played an essential role among the population, to the point that Maurice Bishop subsequently spoke of a "revolution by radio".
 Around sixty executives of the old regime were incarcerated.
-The army and the Mongoose gang were declared dissolved.
+The army and the Mongoose Gang were declared dissolved.

-Benefiting at the time of the coup from massive support from the population, Bishop was able to proclaim a People's Revolutionary Government (PRG), of which he was the Prime Minister.
+Benefiting at the time of the coup from massive support of the population, Bishop was able to proclaim a People's Revolutionary Government (PRG), of which he was the prime minister.
 The new government was dominated by the New JEWEL Movement, but included members of the country's business bourgeoisie, including those close to the Grenada National Party.
 Bernard Coard became the finance minister; he was subsequently appointed deputy prime minister.
 Executives of the Grenada United Labor Party were not subject to any particular persecution, with only a minority of them being removed from their responsibilities in the administration.
 The country remained a Commonwealth realm, with Queen Elizabeth II still recognised as Grenada's official head of state.
 Sir Paul Scoon, the governor-general of the island, was also retained in his honorary role, with the new regime wishing to protect the former colonial metropolis.
 The Catholic Church, which was very present in Grenada, immediately recognised the new power, while the Anglican Church was more reserved, accusing the New JEWEL Movement of having used force to overthrow the government.